gunannan1/DistributedSystem/Project 2 Document/improvement.md

 5. [DONE]If the load information of a server is not updated for 20 seconds, then mark this server as unavailable and remove it from `server load list`.

 ### Consistancy
-1. [DONE}Servers connect to crashed server can automatically connect to a working server.
+1. [DONE]Servers connect to crashed server can automatically connect to a working server.
 2. [DONE]clients connect to crashed server can automatically connect to a working server.